Kate Meyrick: Career

 By the time William Joynson-Hicks became Home Secretary in November 1924, the Metropolitan Police had been campaigning for some time for more powers to tackle night club owners such as Kate Meyrick.
 Joynson-Hicks encouraged raids on night clubs and made plans to bring in a bill to improve the policing of them.
 He was supported in this endeavour by the chief of the metropolitan police, William Horwood, and the bishop of London.
 The bill did not progress beyond an early draft in 1925 but organisations such as the British Social Hygiene Council and public concern about the morality of night clubs ensured Joynson-Hicks's "war on night clubs" lasted until the end of his tenure as Home Secretary in 1929.

 Meyrick's children assisted her with the running of her night clubs and, while she was in Holloway Prison, her son Henry was fined after a raid on the 43 Club.
 Her daughter Mary had also been fined in September 1924.
 After her release from prison in 1925, Meyrick moved to Paris to open the Merrick Gaiety in Rue Fontaine, Montmartre.
 While she was in France, Meyrick's children continued to look after the night clubs in London.
 Merrick's Gaiety was reported to be unsuccessful with more waiters than customers and Meyrick described as a "Queen With Few Subjects".

 Meyrick returned to London in 1927 and opened the Silver Slipper Club in Regent Street which had an illuminated glass floor.
 In June the following year she was sentenced to another six months in prison for selling intoxicating liquor at the Cecil Club which had formerly been the 43 Club.
 On her release in November of that year, Meyrick greeted a crowd of people as she stepped out of Holloway Prison.
 Dressed in a velvet coat, blue hat and carrying a scarlet handbag, she told waiting reporters and photographers that she did a great deal of reading in prison where they had "a splendid library".
 She was met by her family, including her daughter Lady Kinnoull, who drove her away in a "luxury motor car".
 Meyrick celebrated her release at a party at the Silver Slipper Club.
-The following month, Meyrick was arrested twice: one charge was for selling intoxicating liquor without a licence at the 43 Club and the other charge was for bribing the Metropolitan Police officer Sergeant George Goddard.
+The following month, Meyrick was arrested twice: one charge was for selling intoxicating liquor without a licence at the 43 Club and the other charge was for bribing George Goddard, a Metropolitan Police Sergeant.